JasonLandis/Game-Dev-Frontend/README.md

-# Frontend built with Next
+# Frontend built with React

 ## Commands (using npm run)

 ### build
-Builds the project into the '.next' folder
+Builds the project into the 'dist' folder

 ### start
-Starts the built project in the '.next' folder
+Starts the built project in the 'dist' folder

 ### start:dev
 Builds and starts the active project for testing in development